 Adobe Photoshop is essential for creating and slicing PSD files.
 It offers robust tools for designing web layouts, exporting assets, and ensuring the design elements are ready for the conversion process.

-Photoshop allows designers to create detailed mockups, which can then be meticulously translated into a WordPress theme.
-Additionally, its wide range of features enables precise control over every aspect of the design.
+Photoshop enables designers to create detailed mockups that can be meticulously translated into a WordPress theme.

 Elementor